MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 ## General functionality

 ### Run twice
 In our testing, commands occasionally need to be run multiple times.
-Sometimes you need to touch the file.
+THe same principle applies to other actions.
+For example, if you create a new file and it doesn't appear, try touching the file.
 We're working on it :).
 If you have top do this, let us know via [the forums](https://social.msdn.microsoft.com/Forums/en-US/home?forum=windowscontainers).

 ### Drive mapping